For the most part, ESL teachers in China are a good bunch of people.

 Nothing’s ever as good as back home?
 Go back and read point number 2.

 If you’re totally unhappy and you don’t think there’s anything that will change that, leave China once you’ve completed your contract.
-Just don’t bore us with your constant whining in the meantime!
+Simple.

 With postcard views like this in China, how could you possibly complain?